Caltex Tournament

-The Caltex Tournament was a golf tournament held at Paraparaumu Beach Golf Club in Paraparaumu, New Zealand from 1955 to 1972.
+The Caltex Tournament was a golf tournament held at Paraparaumu Beach Golf Club in Paraparaumu, New Zealand, from 1955 to 1972.

 History

 Bob Charles and Peter Thomson each won the event five times, while Kel Nagle won it four times and Dave Thomas won it twice.
 There were no playoffs and three of the tournaments ended in a tie.

-As of the early 1970s, the tournament was part of the PGA of New Zealand circuit.
+From 1963 the tournament was part of the New Zealand Golf Circuit.